-There is inadequacy of household facilities in most families with members that consume excessive drugs.
-President Kibaki (2008) partly attributed family neglect to taking drugs.
-Most family heads that take drugs hardly take responsibility to facilitate their Secondary schoolss.
+There is inadequacy of household facilities in most families with members that consume excessive alcohol.
+President Kibaki (2008) partly attributed family neglect to drinking alcohol.
+Most family heads that take alcohol hardly take responsibility to facilitate their homes.
 They spare little time to work so as to earn a living, when they go to work they are in most cases ineffective and always develop disagreement with their fellow worker.
 This situation has crippled many businesses.

-2.3 Solutions to the Problems faced by Various Families as a Result of Excessive Drugs Consumption who suffer due to drugs ,banning the production and sale of some types of local brew and to emphasize religious doctrines among others.
+2.3 Solutions to the Problems faced by Various Families as a Result of Excessive Alcohol Consumption

-Various institutions and individual have to work hand in hand to stop or reduce the habit of excessive taking of drugs because it causes a lot of problems to the people especially on the moral behaviour.
-There is need to sensitize the people about the dangers of consuming drugs, setting up of various association to rehabilitate people
+Various institutions and individual have to work hand in hand to stop or reduce the habit of excessive drinking of alcohol because it causes a lot of problems to the people especially on the moral behaviour.
+There is need to sensitize the people about the dangers of consuming alcohol, setting up of various association to rehabilitate people who suffer due to alcohol, banning the production and sale of some types of local brew and to emphasize religious doctrines among others.

 Nsaba (2008) noted that, "there is need to emphasize religious doctrines, and among the people by condemning drunkard ness, and any form of drug abuse.
-He further noted that when people are God fearing, they hardly engage in activities that cause unhealthy interpersonal family it could be hard to engage in excessive taking of drugs.
-Field studies revealed that families that are religious have lesser problems related to drugs and immoral behavior than those that take drugs.
+He further noted that when people are God fearing, they hardly engage in activities that cause unhealthy interpersonal family it could be hard to engage in excessive taking of alcohol.
+Field studies revealed that families that are religious have lesser problems related to alcohol and immoral behavior than those that take alcohol.

-Matembe (2008) noted that, "the schools should take the initiative to teach learners social morals, condemn the use of drugs and any other form of drug abuse.
-Learners that use drugs are hardly concentrate on their studies and always fail to have good interpersonal relations with their family and other social members.
+Matembe (2008) noted that, "the schools should take the initiative to teach learners social morals, condemn the use of alcoholic drinks and any other form of drug abuse.
+Learners that use drugs re hardly concentrate on their studies and always fail to have good interpersonal relations with their family and other social members.
 The government also through the Ministry of Education and Sports should emphasize and give code of conduct within well defined parameters on how to mobilize and evaluate it in the school.
-When teachers condemn drugs abuse children who access school would be in position to avoid drugs consumption which has a negative effect on their moral behavior.
+When teachers condemn drugs abuse children who access school would be in position to avoid alcohol consumption which has a negative effect on their moral behavior.

-Bainemugisha (ed) in the New vision, (Thursday January 25th, 2006:05) noted that; women should not engage in taking drugs since it becomes very easy for their children to copy such characters.
+Bainemugisha (ed) in the New vision, (Thursday January 25th, 2006:05) noted that; women should not engage in taking alcoholic drinks since they become alcoholic it becomes very easy for their children to copy such characters.
 In many society settings Women have a great role in child upbringing through teaching them good characters.
-It could be that if women do not enjoy taking drugs, they would be able to sensitize their husband about the dangers of taking it.
+It could be that if women do not enjoy taking alcohol, they would be able to sensitize their husband about the dangers of taking it.

-African Network for Prevention and Protection against Child Abuse and Neglect (ANPPCAN) chapter Uganda (2008) noted that, the government should sensitize the nation about the dangers of drugs, especially on moral behavior; high taxes should be levied on various types of drugs to discourage people who engage in such business.
-Taking places should be opened during specified time of the day, and only those licensed should be the ones to operate.
-This would reduce on the number of taking places and availability of drugs in society.
+African Network for Prevention and Protection against Child Abuse and Neglect (ANPPCAN) chapter Uganda (2008) noted that, the government should sensitize the nation about the dangers of alcohol, especially on moral behavior; high taxes should be levied on various types of alcohol to discourage people who engage in such business.
+Drinking places should be opened during specified time of the day, and only those licensed should be the ones to operate.
+This would reduce on the number of drinking places and availability of alcohol in society.

-The Kabaka of Buganda his highness Mutebi (2008) on the final football match on Buganda clans football tournament final match, argued that the young to engage in income generating self-help project instead of engaging themselves in taking drugs though young groups should mobilize themselves and seek assistance they may need though organize leadership in order to develop.
+The Kabaka of Buganda his highness Mutebi (2008) on the final football match on Buganda clans football tournament final match, argued that the young to engage in income generating self-help project instead of engaging themselves in drinking alcohol though young groups should mobilize themselves and seek assistance they may need though organize leadership in order to develop.